 Earlier, this functionality had some limitations.
-For example, if you wanted to sync a particular set of album you could not do so since you had to select all of your music or all of your photos.
+For example, if you wanted to sync a particular set of albums you could not do so since you had to select all of your music or all of your photos.
 Now, things appear to have changed for good.
 Now, you can selectively sync subfolders on the Windows desktop.
-This added capability gives you the control over how much data you want to store on your computer and how much should remain only on Google’s servers.
+This added capability gives you control over how much data you want to store on your computer and how much should remain only on Google’s servers.

 How to set up Google Drive Selective Sync

 Start Google Drive.
 On a PC, click ‘Start’, go to Programs and select the Google Drive icon.

 Click the Google Drive icon.
 On a PC, the icon can usually be found residing on the taskbar at the bottom right of the screen.

 Next, locate the ‘More’ icon, select it, navigate to Preferences and chose ‘Sync’ Options.